SwarmUS/SwarmUS-ROS/README.md

 ## Building

 Assuming you have a working ROS + Gazebo setup on you system, you need only clone this repository in your Catkin workspace, initialise the git submodules, and build it.
-You might need to use [rosdep](http://wiki.ros.org/rosdep) to manage some external package dependencies.

 ```
 cd ~/catkin_ws/src